 Map Source: People Group location: IMB.
 Map geography: ESRI / GMI.
 Map design: Joshua Project.

 |Online Audio NT:||No|

 |Affinity Bloc:||Sub-Saharan Peoples|

 The people speak Kanembu, a Kanuri language that has various dialects.
-It is not yet a written language, and those who are literate read and write Arabic, which is taught in the Islamic schools.
+It is not yet a written language, and those who are literate read and write Arabic, which is taught in their Islamic schools.

-* Ask the Lord to call people who are willing to go to Chad and share Christ with the Kanembu.
+Ask the Lord to call people who are willing to go to Chad and share Christ with the Kanembu.

 Ask the Holy Spirit to soften the hearts of the Kanembu towards Christ so that they will be receptive to His teachings.